rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     Enter passphrase:

-GnuGP needs a passphrase to protect you secret key and subordinate secret keys.
+GnuPG needs a passphrase to protect you secret key and subordinate secret keys.
 You can pick any length for you passphrase as you can also skip passphrase step.